 The cost of a pet is something older people should consider before buying a pet as Nina Cole explains.

 “Cost is a huge consideration since even smaller breeds will require annual injections, health care, dietary requirements, holiday care, insurance and unexpected veterinary bills.

 “It is estimated that even a small breed would cost between £4,000 and £8,000 per year, rising to approximately £13,000 for a larger breed.
 This in itself can be challenging for people on a small income or basic pension.
 It is imperative, therefore, to assess the costs before committing.”

 Make arrangements for a pet’s care

-Another important aspect that needs to be considered when buying a pet for the first time is making arrangements for your pet should you become ill.
-By doing this, you don’t have to worry about your pet if you are taken ill as you can simply action your plan.
+Another important aspect that needs to be considered when buying a pet for the first-time is making arrangements for your pet should you become ill.
+By doing this, you don’t have to worry about your pet if you are taken ill as you can simply activate your plan.

 Ingrid King adds: “It’s important that seniors (or people of any age) who adopt a pet make arrangements for their care if they become ill, incapacitated or pass away.
 As responsible pet parents, we owe it to them to think ahead and make arrangements for their care when we can’t be there to take care of them anymore.

 “There are a number of things you can do to ensure peace of mind not just for yourself, but for family and friends who may not know what to do in the event of your death or any other emergency, ranging from including your pets in your will, to establishing a pet trust to designating a family member or friend to care for them in the event that you can’t.”